Mathematics - Year 7

 How does this subject link to other subjects?

-- English: Analysis and terminology
+- English: Analysis and terminology and writing skills

-- Drama: participating on filming and photos, composing scenes, thinking about performance, costume etc.
+- Drama: Participating on filming and photos, composing scenes, thinking about performance, costume etc.

 - Art: Planning, drawing storyboards